monzo/progression-framework/frameworks/engineering/backend.md

           - "Debugs production issues"
           - "Considers metrics when building a new system"
         exampleCriteria:
-          - criteria: "Writes idiomatic Go code"
+          - criteria: "Writes idiomatic code"
             examples:
               - "Follows the guidelines in Effective Go (https://golang.org/doc/effective_go.html), avoids using patterns that are idiomatic in other languages"
           - criteria: "Mitigates race conditions and partial failure states in distributed systems"
             examples:
               - "Uses locking where appropriate, writes code that is “self-healing” when dealing with distributed failure (e.g. data needs to be written in two or more services)"
-          - criteria: "Implements complex RPC handlers"
+          - criteria: "Implements complex RPC handlers/scripts"
             examples:
               - "Implements complex business logic, orchestrates multi-stage processes, deals with idempotency or distributed data sources"
+              - "Implements complex scripts to make cluster-wide changes to production (e.g. rolling out a change to the service mesh)"
       - level: 4
         criteria:
           - "Writes code that serves as a definitive example for new engineers"
           - "Leads the refactoring (de-cruftification) of complex systems"
           - "Debugs complex production issues at speed"
           - "Identifies and fixes security vulnerabilities"
-          - "Identifies and fixes performance bottlenecks in individual services"
+          - "Identifies and fixes performance bottlenecks in individual systems/services"
           - "Explains all aspects of the platform to new engineers"
           - "Includes actionable dashboarding as part of a new system"
         exampleCriteria: